glycerine/art-adaptive-radix-tree/README.md

 This makes it simple to use and implement.
 Note that the user can store any value, so being a unique-key-map is not really a limitation.
-The user can simply store a list or array of same-key values in the Leaf.Value field.
+The user can simply point to a struct, slice or map of same-key values in the Leaf.Value field.

 Concurrency: this ART implementation is